-When one of California's HCBS programs determines that a provider owned and operated residence or day program setting is not in compliance with the HCB settings requirements, the first order of business is the setting's development of a workable remediation plan to come into full compliance with the HCBS Settings Rules over a reasonable timeframe.
-However, if the provider owned and operated residence or day program provider cannot come into compliance with the HCBS Settings Rule by March 2019, the program will initiate its policies and procedures to transition, if possible, affected members to compliant settings so they can continue to receive federally funded HCBS services.
+When one of California's HCBS programs determines that a setting is not in compliance with the HCB settings requirements, the first order of business is the setting's development of a workable remediation plan to come into full compliance with the HCBS Settings Rules over a reasonable timeframe.
+However, if the provider owned and operated residence or day program provider cannot come into compliance with the HCBS Settings Rule by March 2019, the program will initiate its policies and procedures to transition, if possible, affected members to compliant settings so they can continue to receive federally funded HCBS.